3.4 Pipeline Tasks

 • CTE corrections can ONLY be performed on raw data which has not been calibrated in any way.

 • As of calwf3 v3.4, both full frame and most subarray modes (Table 3.5) are corrected for CTE.
-The calwf3 version used to process any data is stored in the header keyword "CAL_VER".
-The CTE correction is unavailable for subarray images acquired with aperture UVIS2-M1K1C-SUB or UVIS2-M512C-SUB as these images, near the middle of the chip, lack bias overscan pixels.
-The CTE correction code requires bias overscan to calculate a secondary bias subtraction for the image before the CTE is measured.
+The calwf3 version used to process any data is stored in the header keyword CAL_VER.
+The CTE correction is unavailable for subarray images acquired with aperture UVIS2-M1K1C-SUB or UVIS2-M512C-SUB as these images, near the middle of the chip, lack physical overscan pixels.
+The CTE correction code requires overscan to calculate a secondary bias subtraction for the image before the CTE is measured.

-Table 3.5: Sub-array modes for which CTE correction is enabled in calwf3 version 3.4.
-For sub-arrays not listed here, a workaround is available
+Table 3.5: Sub-array modes for which CTE correction is enabled as of calwf3 version 3.4.
+For sub-arrays not listed here, a workaround is available.

 UVIS1-2K2A-SUB